 Women who have endometriosis often find symptom relief after reaching menopause.

-To find out if endometriosis is causing your pelvic pain, schedule an appointment online or by calling the Columbia Fertility Associates office nearest you today.
+To find out if endometriosis is causing your pelvic pain, schedule an appointment by calling the Columbia Fertility Associates office nearest you today.